chandu-singamaneni/saturnrings-server/README.md

 # saturnrings-server
-Instructions and some handy notes to setup a home server and connect using SSH.
+Instructions and some handy notes to setup a home server and connect to the server using SSH.

 ### Referred articles ::
 1. https://dev.to/zduey/how-to-set-up-an-ssh-server-on-a-home-computer